allanrodriguesmachado/allanrodriguesmachado/README.md

 I'm a junior back-end developer.

-I've been studying the front end a lot, using React js and its entire ecosystem.

 I currently work as a junior full stack developer.
 I work with building web systems, APIs and systems integration, mainly using technologies such as PHP/Laminas, Composer, Git/Github, PostgreSQL, Jquery and Boostrap.

 #### My skills 🚀